reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 <li>Yes, there is a <a href="https://en.wikipedia.org/wiki/SHA-3">SHA-3</a>, finalized in 2012.
 We'll probably need to upgrade to it someday.</li>
 <li>Heroku has an interesting <a href="https://addons.heroku.com/expeditedssl">all-in-one SSL management service</a> for apps hosted there.</li>
 </div>

+<small>Thanks to Jacob Hoffman-Andrews, Tom Macwright, and Lindsay Young for reading drafts of this post.</small>